The 2020 Fall Conference is Online

 MASSP on Leading Learning & Building Culture

 The suspension of face-to-face instruction in the Spring of 2020 challenged students, families and educators, alike.
 But crisis response and pandemic learning are not ideal for building culture and leading learning, nor sustainable long-term.

 Starting now, leaders have the opportunity to prepare for leading and learning with purpose and intent—using what works best to accelerate adult culture and advance student learning all the while maintaining an indelible focus on equity.
-Colin Ripmaster and Steve Seward will lead participants to explore the critical role of central office administrators in managing change, leading learning, and building culture as we shift from crisis response and pandemic learning to high quality virtual, blended, and face-to-face leading and learning through the use of inquiry, strength-based stance, equity, and working from evidence.
+Colin Ripmaster will lead participants to explore the critical role of central office administrators in managing change, leading learning, and building culture as we shift from crisis response and pandemic learning to high-quality virtual, blended, and face-to-face leading and learning through the use of inquiry, strength-based stance, equity, and working from evidence.